Growing Zones: 4-11 patio / 8-11 outdoors(hardy down to 20℉) 4-11 patio / 8-11 outdoors

 Planting & Care

-Watering: Water new plants twice a week until established.
-Once the tree is established, only water every 7-10 days.
-Never overwater your Mandarin tree.
+2. Watering: Water new plants twice a week until it's established.
+Once the tree is established, only water every 7 to 10 days.

-Fertilization: Use a citrus fertilizer in March, May and June.
+3. Fertilizing: Use a citrus fertilizer, like the one included in our Citrus Care Kit, in March, May, and June.
 Follow the instructions on the package, but divide the amount by 3.
 When applying the fertilizer, water the tree lightly to dissolve the fertilizer into the soil.

 Most items ship the next business day unless otherwise noted